samuel-antunes/movie-app/README.md

 # movie-app
-Movie list app using html css and js
+Movie list template app using html css and js